Colchester

 Please remember there are special events such as the Christmas Social in December & AGM in January each year which start earlier.
 Don’t get caught out!

-- Tue, 25 AprOld Heath Community CentreYou are invited to present a short illustrated presentation on any wildlife subject of your choice - this could be showing a selection of photographs on a particular subject, taken at home or abroad.
-Or you might wish to update members on a project that you are working on.
+- Mon, 14 AprColchesterYou are invited to present a short illustrated presentation on any wildlife subject of your choice - this could be showing a selection of photographs on a particular subject, taken home or abroad, or you may wish to update members on a project you are working on.

 Your health and safety